comp1100/comp1100.github.io/_sources/workshops/Week_9_sketching_your_MVP.md

 ---

+## Exercise 1: Self assessment for iteration 2

+⏱️ 10 minutes - Individual

+Remember that self assessment that you did for iteration 1?

+Take the spreadsheet that you filled out, look at the feedback that your legend gave for iteration 1, and do a short self assessment for iteration 2.

-## Exercise 1: Sketching out your MVP
+## Exercise 2: Sketching out your MVP

 ⏱️ 45 minutes - Group